atharvaawatade/ChemoCure/README.md

 - **GitHub**: The source code for ChemoCure is hosted on GitHub, enabling collaborative development and version control.

-- **Heroku (Optional)**: While the current version of ChemoCure is hosted on GitHub Pages for static content, future iterations may utilize Heroku or similar platforms for dynamic deployment and server-side processing.

 ## Getting Started